Eltham suburb profile

 Eltham property market performance

-Sales activity has been robust, with 69 houses and 20 units sold over the past 12 months.
-Houses are selling relatively quickly, with a median of 29 days on the market, compared to 40 days for units, suggesting a stronger demand for houses.
+Sales activity has been robust, with 49 houses and 12 units sold in the past three months.
+Houses are selling relatively quickly, with a median of 29 days on the market, compared to 38 days for units, suggesting a slightly stronger demand for houses.

 Median price - houses$1.16MPast 3 months